 Welcome to our page.

-Hi!
-I'm Miss Cunningham and I am the Teacher in Zebra Class.
+Miss Cunningham is the Teacher in Zebra Class.

 Here in the Zebra Class we are always busy.
 Below is an insight into a typical day in Zebra Class.